Skarsnik/QUsb2snes/docs/index.md

 ![Direct access](images/directaccess.png)

-To avoid this issue, Redguyy wrote an intermediary application also called Usb2Snes (enjoy your name confusion) that other application use to talk to the Sd2Snes.
+To avoid this issue, Redguyy wrote an intermediary application also called Usb2Snes (enjoy your name confusion) that other applications use to talk to the Sd2Snes.

 So a basic usage look like that: